AlwaysDhruv/Synonymw-Word-Prediction/README.md

 About Synonymw-Word-Prediction
 ==============

-Are typically work on the predict given word to find nearest of that word meaning by training on data.
+Are typically work on the predict given word to find nearest of that word meaning by provided training data.